The second half of the book is taken up with cartomancy, and in

 better than Etteilla's in the 3rd Cahier.
 That suggests to me that he

-and his followers might have tried to fit what was not originally Kabbalist into a Kabbalist framework later.
+and his followers might have tried to fit what was not originally Kabbalist into a Kabbalist framework later, as Decker does suggest; but it is not to the degree that he contends.

 has been that the source for the cartomantic tradition which Etteilla is

-reporting for the number cards is Neopythagorean.
+reporting for the number cards is mainly Neopythagorean.
 When Etteilla said at

 one point that his source was a "Greek manuscript", he might have meant